BC’s Restart Plan

 Events, businesses and services will ask to see proof of vaccination and valid government ID.
 BC residents will be able to access proof of vaccination using the B.C. vaccine card website; the secure website is now available and provides confidential access to proof of vaccination; a secure paper option is also available.

 The requirement is in place until January 31, 2022, subject to extension.
-Learn more and access Small Business BC’s Vaccine Card Guide for Businesses here.
+You can access the full Government of BC proof of vaccination for businesses information here, and access Small Business BC’s Vaccine Card Guide for Businesses here.

 Online Business Resiliency Program